mariuskaz/barcode-scanner/README.md

-# barcode-scanner
+# gs-barcode-scanner
-Scan barcode to google spreadsheet.
+Scan barcode with android to google spreadsheet.